Jonas-Schild/postcardsender/README.md

 Please also change all other passwords contained in the properties-files.

-##Start Client on separate port for testing an debugging Angular
+##Start client on separate port for testing an debugging Angular

 Run the client on [http://localhost:4200](http://localhost:4200/postcardsender-web)